 To make a FOIA request, you simply send a letter that follows the form of this Florida Sample FOIA Request in which you identify the information and materials you would like to see, bring as specific as possible.
 You can also make a public records request by filling out an online Request a Public Record form.
 Again, it is important to be as specific as possible when you make your request.

-Contact a West Palm Beach Employment Law Attorney
+Contact a West Palm Beach Employment Law Lawyer

 While it might seem simple enough to make a public records or a FOIA request, these inquiries can complicated.
 If you have questions about gaining access to your personnel file, an experienced West Palm Beach employee rights lawyer can help.
-Contact Scott Wagner and Associates, P.A. for more information about how we can assist you.
+Contact Scott Law Team for more information about how we can assist you.